janet-lang/janet/README.md

 ### FreeBSD

-FreeBSD build instructions are the same as the unix-like build instuctions, but you need `gmake` to compile.
+FreeBSD build instructions are the same as the UNIX-like build instructions, but you need `gmake` to compile.
 Alternatively, install directly from packages, using `pkg install lang/janet`.